 The common denominator for all of these problems, unbeknownst to users at the time, was their ISPs’ failure to provide enough capacity for this traffic to make it on to their networks in the first place.
 In other words, the problem was not congestion on the broadband lines coming into homes and businesses, but at the “interconnection” point where the traffic users’ request from other parts of the internet first comes into the ISPs’ networks.

 An Open Technology Institute investigation that drew on the Measurement Lab’s data analysis found these slowdowns were the result of “intentional policies by some of the nation’s largest communications companies, which led to significant, months-long degradation of a consumer product for millions of people.”
 Major broadband providers, including AT&T, Time Warner Cable and Verizon, deliberately limited the capacity at these interconnection points, effectively throttling the delivery of content to thousands of U.S. businesses and residential customers across the country.

 VERIZON: During oral arguments in Verizon v.
 FCC in 2013, judges asked whether the phone giant would favor some preferred services, content or sites over others if the court overruled the agency’s existing open internet rules.
 Verizon counsel Helgi Walker had this to say: “I’m authorized to state from my client today that but for these rules we would be exploring those types of arrangements.”
 Walker’s admission might have gone unnoticed had she not repeated it on at least five separate occasions during arguments.

-In response millions of people urged the FCC to reclassify broadband providers as common carriers and in February 2015 the agency did just that.
-Since his appointment in January 2017, FCC Chairman Pai has sought to dismantle the agency's landmark Net Neutrality rules.
-He must be stopped.
+In response millions of people urged the FCC to reclassify broadband providers as common carriers and in February 2015, the agency did just that.

 In the absence of any rules, violations of the open internet will become more and more common.